-Monstera Deliciosa, also popularly referred to as the Swiss Cheese plant, has its roots in the Southern Mexico tropical forests.
-Its title of Swiss Cheese was given due to the fact that its leaves develop holes or eyes similar to the holes in Swiss cheese.
+A Monstera deliciosa weeps if it is overwatered.
+Monstera deliciosa, also popularly called the Swiss Cheese plant, is rooted in the Southern Mexico tropical forests.
+Its title of Swiss Cheese was given because its leaves develop holes or eyes similar to the holes in Swiss cheese.

-It belongs to the Arum family Araceae with aerial roots, and it can grow up to 66 ft (20 m) high.
-In a wild, a Monstera can become enormous, with leaves spreading to a good two feet in width.
+It belongs to the Arum family Araceae with aerial roots and can grow up to 66 ft (20 m) high.
+A Monstera can become enormous in the wild, with leaves spreading two feet wide.

 Typically, a Monstera Deliciosa grows well in a spacious environment, so it is always a good idea to put it in an open space instead of a tight corner.